 If the Appeal presents new information, it will be not be considered and the reclassification request will have to wait one year before the JJEC will consider it again.

-If the Joint Committee is unable to agree on the proposed classification, the Grievance Procedure under Article 70 may be invoked.
-The collective agreement may be viewed online.
+If the Joint Job Evaluation Appeal Panel is unable to agree on the proposed classification, the grievance procedure under Article 70 may be invoked.

 Chairperson, UBCO Support Unit